tomjoht/tomjoht.github.io/_smartphones/pushandpull/21-updates-two-years-later.md

 I still run the Auto & Transportation Book Club that I started at my work a year and a half ago.
 It's awesome, though participation has declined.
 We've just hit the point where we've exhausted all the good, relevant books in this genre, so I'm planning to shift the focus of the club to a new theme: "maps."
 I find that I really like running this book club, as it allows me to keep one foot in an intellectual circle while working in the corporate world.
 It's okay if only two other people show up.

-## 4. It's actually not possible to live in today's society without a smartphone
+## 4. It’s not practical to live in today’s society without a smartphone

 Sure, you could give up your smartphone, just as you could give up your computer, plumbing, and electricity.
 But the smartphone is too useful to abandon.
 Here are all the apps I don't want to live without: